Tom Kenny: Voice acting

 Kenny said that he voices "a lot of sweet yellow characters for some reason."
 He described SpongeBob's voice as in between that of a child and an adult, stating "Think a Stan Laurel, Jerry Lewis kind of child-man.
 Kind of like a Munchkin but not quite, kind of like a kid, but not in a Charlie Brown child's voice on the TV shows."

 Joe Murray auditioned Kenny for voice acting roles for Rocko's Modern Life in a casting call in Los Angeles, California.
 On one occasion, the producers required Kenny to fill the role of Charlie Adler, who was absent.
-He voices Cupid for the Nickelodeon show The Fairly OddParents.
+He also voiced Cupid on the Nickelodeon show The Fairly OddParents.

 Joe Murray chose Kenny for several roles on another of his projects, Camp Lazlo as Scoutmaster Lumpus and Slinkman, because Murray, after seeing Kenny's previous work for Rocko's Modern Life, felt that Kenny "adds writing to his roles" and "brings so much".

 He voiced Dog in CatDog, as well as the voice of Cliff.
 He voices many characters in The Powerpuff Girls, including the Mayor, the Narrator, Mitch Mitchelson, Snake and Little Arturo from the Gangreen Gang, Rainbow the Clown, etc. He voiced Eduardo and various other characters in Foster's Home For Imaginary Friends, Dr. Two-Brains in the PBS Kids show, WordGirl, and the villains Knightbrace, the Common Cold and Mr. Wink in Codename: Kids Next Door.

 Kenny is the Penguin in the 2004 TV series The Batman.

 He voiced the character Squanchy on Rick and Morty.